Javier Báez: New York Mets

-2021: Mid-season trade

 On July 30, 2021, Báez was traded to the New York Mets along with Trevor Williams and cash considerations in exchange for Pete Crow-Armstrong.
 He decided to wear number 23, along with former teammate Kris Bryant, to honor Cubs' Hall of Famer Ryne Sandberg.
 He made his Mets debut on July 31 against the Cincinnati Reds.
 He went 1-for-4, the one hit being a 2-run home run.
 The Mets would go on to win the game 5–4.

 On August 24, Javier Baez moved to second base after his childhood friend Francisco Lindor was activated off the injured list and took over his primary position at shortstop.
 On August 30, Baez received massive criticism for booing and giving a thumbs down towards Mets fans who booed them.
 The incident sparked significant backlash from Mets fans and media, with some calling for disciplinary action.
 Báez and teammate Francisco Lindor held a joint press conference where they apologized for the gesture.
-Mets owner Steve Cohen stated that Baez's behavior was unacceptable, but later praised Báez's hustle following the comeback win.
+Mets owner Steve Cohen said that Baez's behavior was unacceptable, but later praised Báez's hustle following the comeback win.
 In the game following his controversial remarks, Baez scored a game-winning run to complete a Mets ninth-inning comeback against the Miami Marlins.
 Booing from Mets fans earlier in the game turned to cheers and thumbs up.
 The controversy subsided as Báez's performance on the field improved and helped the Mets during their playoff push.

 In 2021, he had the worst walk/strikeout ratio in the majors, at 0.15.
 He swung at and missed 21.7% of all pitches, the highest percentage in MLB.